whatisnuclear/website/waste.md

 # What about the waste?
 Like all energy sources, nuclear reactors make waste.
-Unlike typical chemical or combustion wastes, nuclear waste is quite exotic and particularly feared.
+Unlike typical chemical or combustion wastes, nuclear waste is particularly feared.
+Yet, because of the physics leverage of E=MC², nuclear energy systems are unique in their ability to internalize all of their waste legacy into a small and low-impact footprint.

 Here, you will learn answers to:

 * [What is nuclear waste?](#what)
 * [What are its hazards?](#hazards)